 How does airborne electromagnetics work?

-In this project, electrical conductivity will be measured using two helicopters, each carrying a frame suspended beneath the helicopter.
+In the Broken Hill Managed Aquifer project, the bulk electrical conductivity of the ground was measured using two helicopters, each carrying a frame suspended beneath the helicopter.
 The frame houses an electromagnetic transmitter and receiver system.
 The transmitter sends out electromagnetic signals to the ground.
 The signals returned to the receiver indicate the electrical conductivity of the ground.
-Variations in the strength of the induced magnetic field can be interpreted to map groundwater aquifers, aquitards, and groundwater salinity as well as other underground geological features.
+Variations in the strength of the induced magnetic field can be interpreted to map groundwater-bearing layers (aquifers), groundwater barriers (aquitards), and groundwater salinity as well as other underground geological features.